Prep: 20 minutes | Resting Time: 1 -2 hours | Ingredients: 7 | Serving: 20

 - place a plate with a heavy weight on top of the cabbage

-- place colander on bottom of the sink (it releases a lot of liquid)
+- place colander in the kitchen sink or rest it on a large plate (it releases a lot of liquid)

 - leave to drain at room temperature for 2 hours

-- in a small saucepan whisk the vinegar and sugar until the sugar dissolves
+- in a small saucepan over gentle heat combine the vinegar and sugar, heat and stir occasionally until the sugar has dissolved (2 - 3 minutes)

 - leave to one side to cool

-- place drained cabbage in a large bowl and toss through the ginger and chilli evenly
+- place drained cabbage in a large bowl and toss through the ginger and chilli until evenly distributed

 - pour in the cooled vinegar and sugar mixture, give it all a good toss

-- transfer to a large glass jar, pouring any excess liquid into the jar
+- transfer the cabbage to a large glass jar and top with any excess vinegar mixture that is remaining in the bowl

 - place a piece of clingwrap on top of the cabbage and press down to keep it submerged - see notes